RazrFalcon/resvg/examples/cairo-capi/README.md

-A simple example that shows how to use *libresvg* from GTK+ through C-API.
+A simple example that shows how to use *resvg* from GTK+ through C-API.

 I'm not good with C and GTK+ so any suggestions are welcome.